 My characters are going to be based on my grandparents, but because they aren’t living anymore, I’ll be taking lots of liberties regarding the other characters they’ll be interacting with in my novel.

 So, now that you’ve worked through these three steps, you should have quite a few ideas to work with.
-For Day 2, we’re going to be starting on the research part of the planning process, so try and choose a story idea or at least the genre you want to write before proceeding.
+For Day 2, we will be starting on the research part of the planning process, so try and choose a story idea or at least the genre you want to write before proceeding.

 What questions do you have about brainstorming a story idea?